Updated: Jan 26

 Getting support from a Mentor or a Life Coach – a Mentor is someone who has achieved what we are aiming for and can help guide us using their experience of success and resources.
 A Life Coach is someone who can help us get clear on what we want and why, help identify and overcome whatever is standing in our way, and help keep us motivated and supported until success has been achieved.
 Having someone who is as committed to us achieving our goals as we are is invaluable in ensuring success, as it allows us to tap into their energy, their expertise and resources, which are not always inherent within us or available from the people around us.

 Resistance is a term that is often used to refer to physical or emotional discomfort.
 We can become so fixated on a specific outcome, work painstakingly hard to achieve something, even become obsessed with having something at the cost of other important things in our lives thus losing our sense of perspective and balance, that the idea of failing can become overwhelming and actually jeopardise our efforts and chances of success, as doubts and fears begin to take over.
 The expectations that over-attachment to a goal can create, can end up putting so much pressure on us that it creates resistance – mental and physical discomfort and pain.
 And as humans we will usually do whatever we can to reduce any feelings of discomfort, including unconsciously sabotaging or giving up on what we are trying to achieve in the first place.

 So there you have it folks!
-If you are struggling to stay motivated in achieving your goals and sticking to your new year resolutions why not take on board some of these recommendations.
-If you would like to access some Life Coaching to help get you back on track and motivated with your goals, check out my website www.themindfullifecoachuk.com for my services and to request a consultation.
-And if you quote JAN20% you can enjoy a 20% discount on any of my services or packages during January.
+If you are struggling to stay motivated in achieving your goals and sticking to your new year resolutions why not take on board some of the recommendations in this blog.
+If you would like to access Transformational Life Coaching to help get you back on track, check out my website www.themindfullifecoachuk.com/services for my services and to request a FREE 30 minute consultation.